Powerful Reasons To Exercise

 3 Cognitive and mental function enhancement

 Physical activity improves cognitive performance, information processing and may delay cognitive impairment and dementia1,2.
-For instance, older adults who engage in regular physical activity have better performances in tests implying decision-making process, memory and problems solving.
+For instance, older people who are involved in regular physical work, excercise or other activity perform better in tests which require them to use their memory, solve prolems and make decisions.

 And what about children?
 University of Illinois researchers8,9 have found that physical activity may enhance the academic achievements of children by improving their attention and working memory skills.